barisahmet/Android-Download-Manager/README.md

 Initialize DownloadManagerPro
 =============================

-in order to download with this lib you need to set its basic configurations and give him a listener to poke you about tasks status.
+In order to download with this lib you need to set its basic configurations and give him a listener to poke you about tasks status.
 ```java
 void DownloadManagerPro.init(String saveFilePath, int maxChunk, DownloadManagerListener class)
 ```